Car of the Century

 The Car of the Century (COTC) is an international award that was given to the world's most influential car of the 20th century.
 The election process was overseen by the Global Automotive Elections Foundation.
-The winner, the Ford Model T, was announced at an awards gala on December 18, 1999 in Las Vegas, Nevada.
+The winner, the Ford Model T, was announced at an awards gala on December 18, 1999 in Las Vegas, Nevada, US.

 The selection process

 An elaborate and formal process for deciding the Car of the Century was devised.
 It started in October 1996, when a list of 700 cars was offered by the COTC organising committee as candidates for the award, which their experts had selected from recommendations made from within the car industry and from car clubs.

 In February 1997 a list of 200 eligible cars was announced at the AutoRAI motor show in Amsterdam, having been selected from the 700 by an honorary committee of experts who were all independent and highly respected and experienced automotive experts.